 The materials go through a sorting process.
 They then go through the process of being cleaned and dried before going through a shredder.
 The shredded material is melted before bitumen or asphalt is added to the mix.

 While plastic roads or paving have not been used on a large scale, things are progressing in the Netherlands.
 The aim is to create 100% plastic roads.
 They predict these will last three times longer, construction is 70% faster and it is possible to recycle the road when the time comes to replace it.

 What’s more, it is also possible to make your own plastic paving.

 To begin with, you need to make sure that you have the right plastic.
 This involves plastic bags and other plastics made from the materials mentioned above.
 They can be placed in a metal barrel and then placed on a source of heat.

-Once the mixture melts, it can be poured into an oiled mould and mixed with sand.
-It is also possible to pour it into the mould with no additives.
+Once the mixture melts, it can be poured into an oiled mold and mixed with sand.
+It is also possible to pour it into the mold with no additives.

 Waste is a significant problem in Cameroon.
 As a result, entrepreneur Pierre Lasoumloum is helping to deal with the problem.
 This initiative takes waste and uses it as a binding agent to create paving slabs.

 By involving the local community he has gained a lot of attention, training up local children who might have otherwise spent their time on the streets to assist with the process.
 As a result, he has received funding from the ‘Coeur d’Afrique’.
 He has provided paving stones to the Cameroon handball federation and also raises awareness of plastic waste in schools.

 Elsewhere in the Netherlands, PlasticRoad is an initiative making roads completely from plastic.
 At present trials are being conducted in Zwolle and the results look promising